wmacevoy/latex-docker/README.md

 - Instead of editing a long `RUN tlmgr install <packages...>`, append a new `RUN` command.
 The docker build caches `RUN` steps so you can add packages quickly as you find what your project needs.
 - Running `bin/tlmgr search --global --file <thing>` will help you find packages that provide `<thing>` so you can append `RUN tlmgr install <package>` to your docker.
 - Once it all works, you can merge it into one RUN line which simplifies the cache for docker.
-Sort the packages alphabetically so it is easy for you to see if a packages is already in the install list.
+Sort the packages alphabetically so it is easy for you to see if a package is already in the install list.

 ### Step 7 - version control